anijitsahu/react-app-simple-dashboard/README.md

 15. Mobile view is supported
 16. As it is a [Progressive Web Application(PWA)](https://web.dev/progressive-web-apps/) it supports features like **installability, offline load**  through *manifest.json and Service Worker*

+17. Some of Unit Test Cases are added using [Jest](https://jestjs.io/docs/getting-started) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)

 ## Installation

 Clone the repository: